Country _ Name

 Market size for payment services and biggest payment service providers

 It is difficult to provide a size for the market since payment services are not only offered by regulated financial entities.
-Payments offered through the Central Bank’s owned and managed payment system (“SPEI”), have exponentially increased in the recent years.
-End-to-end transfers through SPEI have increased from 68 million in 2010 to more than 1.6 billion in 2021.
+Payments offered through the Central Bank's owned and managed payment system ('SPEI'), have exponentially increased in the recent years.
+End-to-end transfers through SPEI has shown a constantly evolving adoption, reaching 5,342 million transfers for an amount of 578 trillion pesos, equivalent to approximately 17.2 times de Gross Domestic Product, according to the Annual Report on Financial Market Infrastructures 2024 published by the Mexican Central Bank.

 Additional comments regarding the economic situation for payment services or what FinTech’s must be aware of in this business area